 - Medicaid is not Accepted

-For many, addiction and alcoholism are complex problems that not only involve compulsive use of substances, but also interlocks behaviors, feelings and how a client interacts with loved ones.
+At His & Her Houses we provide many levels of treatment from detox to sober living and ongoing continuing care.
+Our multi-disciplinary approach is instrumental in educating our clients and their loved ones about the effects of drugs and alcohol on the body, mind, and spirit.
+Using evidence based modalities, our qualified experienced staff works closely with the addict to develop an accurate and effective treatment plan based on individual needs and goals.
+For many, addiction and alcoholism are complex problems that not only involve compulsive use of substances, but also interlocks behaviors, feelings and how an individual interacts with loved ones.
 This results in a lifestyle that is self-defeating and unstable.
 The best treatment does not stop at freeing our client from chemical use, but it also examines the impact of emotional, behavioral and interpersonal consequences.
 Our program helps clients find and maintain a lifestyle that is free of dependency.
-Learning and practicing honesty, open-mindedness and willingness are some of those tools for treating addiction and alcoholism.
-With counseling from certified, professional staff members, these tools round out the recovery process.
-We need to know how to find the excellence that is within us all and to celebrate it with every part of our heart and soul.
+We believe in treating addiction and alcoholism on a holistic level using a multidisciplinary approach.
+Our facility aims to address all aspects of the diseases of alcoholism and addiction.
+The diseases have many components such as the physical, mental, biological, emotional, and spiritual.
+Our goal and purpose is to find the excellence that is within us all and to celebrate it with every part of our heart and soul.

 The following is based on a combination of Surveys of Alumni, Staff, Loved Ones, and Reviews and Ratings from around the web.